confluentinc/librdkafka/INTRODUCTION.md

 through the configuration property interface.

-The single most important configuration properties for performance tuning is `linger.ms` - how long to wait for `batch.num.messages` to fill up in the local per-partition queue before sending the batch of messages to the broker.
+The single most important configuration properties for performance tuning is `linger.ms` - how long to wait for `batch.num.messages` or `batch.size` to fill up in the local per-partition queue before sending the batch of messages to the broker.

 In low throughput scenarios, a lower value improves latency.
 As throughput increases, the cost of each broker request becomes significant